fxdxdex/howto/index.md

 User is required to opt-in following as explained in earlier section:

--Vault App
+- Vault App
--WALGO ASA
+- WALGO ASA
--Position App
+- Position App

 Once all the above are approved, user needs to select the desired amount of collateral he/she wants to put and the leverage he/she wants to take.
 For this example, we are taking 30 ALGOs as collateral and opening a position with 10x leverage.